-Currently, there are about 900 new bitcoins being mined everyday.
-If this were to continue to be the case throughout all of 2021, then about 328,500 bitcoin could be mined this year.
+Currently, there are about 900 new bitcoins being mined every day.
+If this were to continue to be the case throughout all of 2022, then about 328,500 bitcoin could be mined this year.

 The interesting thing to note is that more people mining Bitcoin does not lead to an increase in the number of coins being mined.
 The block reward is currently set at 6.25 (this will remain true until the next Bitcoin halving), and one block gets mined roughly every 10 minutes.
 Increased competition for blocks leads to a higher hash rate, but the number of new coins being minted remains the same.

 Alternatives to Mining Bitcoin

 For those who choose to undertake the cumbersome task of mining crypto, the best cryptocurrency to mine might be the one with the lowest difficulty and highest price.

 Of course, these dynamics are in a constant state of flux, so the best cryptocurrency to mine today might not be the best one to mine tomorrow.

 Historically, the only time altcoin miners have made significant profits has been when they were mining lesser-known, cheaper coins in the weeks and months before a large increase in prices, or an “alt season.”
 This has happened twice so far—once in 2017 and again in late 2020/early 2021.